DBase

-By the opening decade of the 21st century, most of the original xBase products had faded from prominence and many disappeared entirely.
+By the opening decade of the 21st century, most of the original xBase products had faded from prominence and many had disappeared entirely.
 Products known as dBase still exist, owned by dBase LLC.

 History

 Origins

 In the late 1960s, Fred Thompson at the Jet Propulsion Laboratory (JPL) was using a Tymshare product named RETRIEVE to manage a database of electronic calculators, which were at that time very expensive products.
-In 1971, Thompson collaborated with Jack Hatfield, a programmer at JPL, to write an enhanced version of RETRIEVE which became the JPLDIS project.
+In 1971, Thompson collaborated with Jack Hatfield, a programmer at JPL, to write an enhanced version of RETRIEVE, which became the JPLDIS project.
 JPLDIS was written in FORTRAN on the UNIVAC 1108 mainframe, and was presented publicly in 1973.
 When Hatfield left JPL in 1974, Jeb Long took over his role.

 While working at JPL as a contractor, C. Wayne Ratliff entered the office football pool.
 He had no interest in the game as such, but felt he could win the pool by processing the post-game statistics found in newspapers.
 In order to do this, he turned his attention to a database system and, by chance, came across the documentation for JPLDIS.
-He used this as the basis for a port to PTDOS on his kit-built IMSAI 8080 microcomputer, and called the resulting system Vulcan (after Mr. Spock on Star Trek).
+He used this as the basis for a port to PTDOS on his kit-built IMSAI 8080 microcomputer, and called the resulting system Vulcan (after the home planet of Mr. Spock on Star Trek).